tkvangorder/redis-shared-cache-sample/readme.md

-# Evolving Your Distrubuted Cache In a Continuous Deployment World
+# Evolving Your Distributed Cache In a Continuous Deployment World

 This project contains a demonstration of how the Spring caching abstraction can be customized to allow multiple versions of an application to "share" the same distributed Redis cache even when the structure of the values has changed between those versions of the software.
 This project is structured in such a way that it will walk through the various problems you will encounter when sharing a distributed cache.

+The code in this project was developed to support a talk that I give on the same subject and the slide deck can be found here: https://docs.google.com/presentation/d/1LZCR1o16xfoJRz0At_hNOA4ioHgrx_NUvpQQj0N2uNU/edit?usp=sharing

 ## What do we mean by "continuous deployment"?